jvgitti/vendor-catalogues/README.md

     -> create database db_vendor_catalogues;

+4 - To run the migration:

+-> alembic upgrade head

-4 - A file .env is necessary in the server directory with the variables.
+5 - A file .env is necessary in the server directory with the variables.
 Parameters:

     DB_HOST=localhost